eager-dev/eagerx/docs/guide/developer_guide/node/node.rst

 Since we will make use of the `Butterworth filter implementation from scipy <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.butter.html>`_, we want to initialize the node with the arguments of this implementation.
 Because the signature of the :func:`~eagerx.core.entities.Node.initialize` is defined within the :func:`~eagerx.core.entities.Node.spec` method, we add the parameters *N*, *Wn* and *btype* to the :attr:`~eagerx.core.specs.NodeSpec.config`.
 These are the order of the filter, the critical frequency of the filter and the filter type, respectively.
-Furthermore, we add a converter to the :mod:`~eagerx.core.specs.NodeSpec` of the *ButterworthFilter*, since we want to apply this filter on a scalar signal, while the input to the filter might be multidimensional.
+Furthermore, we add a converter to the :class:`~eagerx.core.specs.NodeSpec` of the *ButterworthFilter*, since we want to apply this filter on a scalar signal, while the input to the filter might be multidimensional.
-Therefore, we make use of the :mod:`~eagerx.converters.ros_processor.GetIndex_Float32MultiArray` :mod:`~eagerx.core.entities.Processor`, which selects the entry of a `Float32MultiArray <http://docs.ros.org/en/noetic/api/std_msgs/html/msg/Float32MultiArray.html>`_.
+Therefore, we make use of the :class:`~eagerx.converters.ros_processor.GetIndex_Float32MultiArray` :class:`~eagerx.core.entities.Processor`, which selects the entry of a `Float32MultiArray <http://docs.ros.org/en/noetic/api/std_msgs/html/msg/Float32MultiArray.html>`_.
-Finally, we will set a :mod:`~eagerx.core.entities.SpaceConverter`, such that we can directly :func:`~eagerx.core.graph.Graph.connect` the *ButterworthFilter* to an action without having to define the `OpenAI Gym Space <https://gym.openai.com/docs/#spaces>`_ every time.
+Finally, we will set a :class:`~eagerx.core.entities.SpaceConverter`, such that we can directly :func:`~eagerx.core.graph.Graph.connect` the *ButterworthFilter* to an action without having to define the `OpenAI Gym Space <https://gym.openai.com/docs/#spaces>`_ every time.

 ::